john-smilga/search-github-users/README.md

 ### GitHub API Usage

 I chose to use the GitHub API because, it returns a wealth of data.
 This allows for the incorporation of more features in the app and enables the development of a more complex project from both TypeScript and React perspectives.

+### State Management

+I did not use any state management solutions, as the app is structured to only require passing props from parent to child components.
+If the need for more features arises, RTK or Zustand would be my preferred options.
+Their setup time is comparable to the Context API, but they are significantly more performant and provide a robust API as more features are added.